 Every school holidays, the Faculty runs intensive workshops based on a variety of educational musical topics.
 In the past, these have included tertiary level theory, composition, and VCE Music preparation workshops.
 These are billed separately from the usual lessons, but can be beneficial as supplements to the regular curriculum.

 Classes range in size from 2 – 6 students, depending on the workshop, and the cost is inclusive of all learning materials.
 Composition classes require students to bring a laptop for notation purposes.

-Dates in mid-January are currently being finalised for Summer 2021 workshops.
+Dates in mid-January are currently being finalised for 2021 holiday workshops.

 Workshops held during this period will include: